Bombe/osxdrop/README.md

 # osxdrop

-`osxdrop` is a small tool that takes a binary executable, compresses it (using bzip2), and creates an executable shell script that, when started, will uncompress the binary executable and run it.
+`osxdrop` is a small tool that takes a binary executable, compresses it (using gzip or bzip2, whichever yields smaller binaries), and creates an executable shell script that, when started, will uncompress the binary executable and run it.

 ## Syntax